kadavilrahul/scraper_and_csv_processor/README.md

    - Title (product title)
    - Regular Price (product price)
    - Category (search keyword used)
-   - Short_description (placeholder for future use)
+   - Short_description (generated for each category using gemini LLM)
-   - description (placeholder for future use)
+   - description (generated for each category using gemini LLM)

 ## Output Format